Can Context Bridge the Reality Gap? Sim-to-Real Transfer of Context-Aware Policies: Evaluation

 Analysis of performance across increasing context dimensionality reveals a degradation in both return and stability for all methods, with broader confidence intervals and growing divergence from \textit{Oracle}.
 This is particularly pronounced in the $3D$ case, underscoring the difficulty of accurately inferring context embeddings in high-dimensional settings.

-Ablation results provided in \Cref{tab:pendulum2} further examine the sensitivity of estimator performance to the dimensionality of the latent embedding space.
+Ablation results provided in~\Cref{tab:pendulum2} further examine the sensitivity of estimator performance to the dimensionality of the latent embedding space.
 For both \textit{FP} and \textit{PL}, performance improves as the latent dimension increases from $2$ to $5$, after which it either saturates or exhibits minor deterioration.
 This observation aligns with prevailing heuristics that advocate for latent spaces whose dimensionality slightly exceeds that of the ground-truth context.
+On the other side, ablation results provided in~\Cref{tab:pendulum3} confirm that the context window size has only a minor effect on performance for most configurations, with smaller windows performing slightly better in the majority of cases.
+The degradation from 10 to 30 input transitions is most pronounced for FF+AVG estimators, where the effect is consistent across all three supervision strategies.
+Notably, \textit{PL} with TF-based context estimator achieves nearly identical performance for windows of $10$, $15$, $20$ and $25$ transitions before degrading at 30.
+We attribute the general trend towards better performance with smaller windows to the evaluation protocol: a larger context window requires the policy to act for a greater number of steps on incomplete context information, until a sufficient number of transitions has been accumulated to match the training regime, which in turn means that critical decisions early in the episode may need to be taken based on faulty context estimates.

-Finally, across all methods and context settings, estimators incorporating recurrent architectures (LSTM) consistently achieve higher average performance than their feed-forward counterparts employing average pooling.
-In some cases, particularly for low-dimensional contexts, the best-performing feed-forward models can reach performance levels comparable to those of LSTM-based models.
-However, such outcomes are rare and highly sensitive to initialization and training variability.
-The significantly higher variance observed with feed-forward models suggests that strong performance is difficult to obtain reliably, whereas LSTM architectures yield robust results more consistently.
+Finally, across methods and context settings, architectures that can selectively aggregate information across transitions --- namely the LSTM and the Transformer --- consistently achieve higher and more reliable performance than the feed-forward estimator with average pooling (FF+AVG).
+The Transformer matches or exceeds the LSTM in several settings, indicating that attention-based aggregation can be at least as effective as recurrence for context estimation.
+In contrast, while FF+AVG can occasionally reach comparable best-case performance in low-dimensional contexts, such cases are uncommon and exhibit substantially higher variance, suggesting strong sensitivity to initialization and training dynamics.
+Overall, both LSTM and Transformer estimators yield more consistent results, with the Transformer emerging as the most robust and consistently high-performing choice among the evaluated architectures.